• Skip to primary navigation

 Final Mixture for Chocolate Pecan Toffee Clusters

 I dropped the clusters on parchment paper using a tablespoon cookie scoop.
-Then, I allowed them to harden.
+Then, I allowed the candy to harden.

 Dropping the Chocolate Pecan Toffee Clusters on Parchment Paper